oferidan1/text2vpr/dataset_builder/stats/README.md

 - `run_image_examples`: Whether to generate image examples with descriptions (default: true)
 - `whole_dataset_analysis`: When true, creates individual dataset analyses AND a summary analysis combining results from ALL datasets into consolidated CSV files and logs (default: false)
 - `summary_only_mode`: When true, skips individual analyses and only creates summary analysis from existing individual results (default: false)
+- `nan_detection_only`: When true, only detects and reports NaN descriptions in datasets, skipping all other analyses (default: false)

 ### Global Settings
 - `overwrite_existing`: Overwrite existing output directories (default: false)